Financial literacy

 Foundation of the Bank of America

 The primary purpose of founding the Bank of America was to create a financial intermediary.
-Hamilton discovered this need after seeing the nature of lending that business people depended on and manufacturers had obtained.
+Hamilton discovered this need after seeing the nature of lending that business people and manufacturers depended on.
 When was the Bank of America founded?
 To answer this question, we look at the details behind Hamilton’s rationale for the system.

 Different Types of Money